nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 For each `Encounter` referenced in the `List` profile:
 *  The `Encounter` profile of the Consultation
 *	The `List` profiles that describe the structure of the Consultation
-*	The `ProblemHeader` profile of any directly linked Problems
+*	The `ProblemHeader (Consultation)` profile of any directly linked Problems
 *	The `MedicationRequest`, `MedicationStatement` and `Medication` profiles of any linked Medications or Medical Devices
     * Always include the `MedicationStatement`, `MedicationRequest` (intent = plan) and `Medication` profiles
     * Only include `MedicationRequest` (intent = order) for directly linked issues
-    *	Include the `ProblemHeader` profile of any Problems linked to the returned Medications and Medical Devices
+    *	Include the `ProblemHeader (Consultation)` profile of any Problems linked to the returned Medications and Medical Devices
 *	The `AllergyIntolerance` profile of any linked Allergies
-    *	Include the `ProblemHeader` profile of any Problems linked to the returned Allergies
+    *	Include the `ProblemHeader (Consultation)` profile of any Problems linked to the returned Allergies
 *	The `Immunization` profile of any linked Immunisations
-    *	Include the `ProblemHeader` profile of any Problems linked to the returned Immunisations
+    *	Include the `ProblemHeader (Consultation)` profile of any Problems linked to the returned Immunisations
 *	The `Observation` profile of any linked Uncategorised Data
-    *	Include the `ProblemHeader` profile of any Problems linked to the returned Uncategorised Data
+    *	Include the `ProblemHeader (Consultation)` profile of any Problems linked to the returned Uncategorised Data
 *  All administrative profiles referenced directly (or via another administrative profile) by any of the clinical profiles included above.
     * Include `Patient`, `Organization`, `PractitionerRole`, `Practitioner` and `Location`.